miyagi-sensei/georgia/class2/README.md

 # Homework
 - How many points in j213 can you score?
 (I expect at least 13.)
 - Send me your best work on j213 over Discord.
-(Send a link that points to your source code on your own replit project)
+(Send a link that points to your source code on your own replit project, like this: https://replit.com/@haye/dgs#j213/brute.cpp)